Copyright 1994 - 2023 Bill's Bible Basics

 At any rate, this woman -- a resident of one of the colonias of Mexico City, D.F. -- took an interest in me.
 She was the aggressor.
 Thus, a very brief relationship ensued.
 She also happened to be a regular smoker.
 My gosh!
 It is an experience which I will never forget!
 I can still recall the shock and disgust I experienced when we became intimate.
 The taste of cigarette smoke in her mouth, and the numbing sensation which began to occur as a result of what I assume was an apparently high concentration of nicotine inside of her mouth, is quite unforgettable.
 Not wanting to offend her, I said nothing at the time.

-While I can only vaguely recall what this woman looked like, I do remember her first name, even though this event occurred in my life almost forty years ago.
+While I can only vaguely recall what this woman looked like, I do remember her first name, even though this event occurred in my life almost fifty years ago.
 However, on the very few occasions when this event has surfaced in my memory, I have preferred to think of her as "Old Furnace Mouth".
 Some of you smokers may take offense at my designation, but it perfectly describes how I remember this experience from many years ago.
 No doubt, this experience, as well as my experiences with my dad, my experiences with my neighbors, and other incidents which have involved smokers in elevators, etc., have helped to shape my opinion concerning smokers in general.

 Basically, I have formed the opinion that some smokers -- but not all -- are very selfish, inconsiderate, rude people whose only thought is to engage in their filthy habit, regardless of how their actions affect others.
 One thing is for certain.
 It is not doing unto others, as Jesus commanded us to do in the following verse: